 The New Kadampa Tradition started at Manjushri Kadampa Meditation Centre in England and is now established in more than 1,300 locations throughout the world.

-Since his arrival in the West, Geshe Kelsang has written 24 books which explain modern Buddhism, a special presentation of all of Buddha’s teachings of Sutra and Tantra that is suitable and accessible for contemporary society.
+Since his arrival in the West, Geshe Kelsang has written 24 books which explain modern Buddhism, a special presentation of all of Buddha’s teachings of Sutra and Tantra that is suitable for contemporary society.

 We offer a wide variety of weekly classes, most of which are drop-in and suitable for all levels of practitioner.
 Our Resident Teacher Kadam Lucy James teaches on Sunday mornings, Wednesday and Thursday evenings.
-These wonderful classes include guided meditation and practical teaching.
-We also have a Tuesday evening class with LJ Aaen which is excellent class for all levels.
+These wonderful classes include guided meditations and practical teachings.
+We also have a Tuesday evening class with LJ Aaen which is an excellent class for all levels.

 We also offer regular sessions of meditation prayers throughout the week, each comprising prayers in English and silent time for meditation.
-All the essential practices of Kadampa Buddhism are included in a series of sadhana booklets prepared by Venerable Geshe Kelsang Gyatso and published by Tharpa Publications.
+All the essential practices of Kadampa Buddhism are included in a series of prayer booklets prepared by Venerable Geshe Kelsang Gyatso and published by Tharpa Publications.

 Every year the New Kadampa Tradition ~ International Kadampa Buddhist Union (NKT~IKBU) organizes regional and worldwide Kadampa festivals—gatherings on Buddhism and meditation that explain how to apply Buddha’s teachings (Dharma) to modern life.
-These include International Festivals, National Festivals, and regional Dharma Celebrations
+These include International Festivals, National Festivals and regional Dharma Celebrations